2001 Standard Bank Triangular Tournament

 The 2001 Standard Bank Triangular Tournament was a One Day International (ODI) cricket tournament held in South Africa in October 2001.
 It was a tri-nation series between the national representative cricket teams of the South Africa, India and Kenya.
-The hosts South Africa won the tournament by defeating the India by 6 wickets in the final.
+The hosts South Africa won the tournament by defeating the India by six wickets in the final.
+Kenya caused an upset in the sixth match of the series, defeating India by 70 runs.
+That was Kenya's only win in the tournament though.